entropyxyz/entropy-docs/docs/basics/quickstart.md

 slug: /
 ---

-By the end of this guide you will have deployed a program onto the Entropy blockchain, and be able to interact with it to produce signatures.
-These terms (deploy, program, blockchain, signature) may be a bit foreign to you right now; and that's ok!
+By the end of this guide, you will have deployed a program onto the Entropy blockchain and be able to interact with it to produce signatures.
+These terms (deploy, program, blockchain, signature) may be a bit foreign to you right now, and that's ok!
 You don't need to understand everything in order to play around with Entropy.

 ## What is Entropy

 The Entropy network provides threshold signing as a service.
-That means that multiple users can collectivly sign a message to perform _some_ function on any blockchain network.
+That means that multiple users can collectively sign a message to perform _some_ function on any blockchain network.
 Entropy can also be used to perform non-blockchain tasks like encrypting and decrypting chunks of data.
 That's all we're going to cover at this time, but you'll learn more about Entropy as a concept in other parts of this docs website.

 ## 1. Install CLI